uwcse440/web-cse440-wi18/_assignments/assignment2/index.md

 Due: {{ page.due_project_2a }}

-The goal of this milestone is to begin thinking about how to plan effective design research to inform your design process.
+The goal of this assignment is to begin thinking about how to plan effective design research to inform your design process.

 Generate 5 to 10 different ideas related to each of the following aspects of your project proposal:

-- Forms: types of technology on which a design might be developed (e.g., wearable sensors, watch/phone/tablet, desktop, appliances or other artifacts in the environment).
+- Forms: types of technology on which a design might be developed (e.g., desktop, phone/tablet, sensor, watch, wearable).
-- Data: types of data a design might track or help a person track.
+- Interactions: types of social situations that a design might engage or support.
+- Features: a specific capability a design might have.
 - Tasks: what a person might accomplish with a design.
-- Features: a specific capability a design might have.
-- Social Interactions: types of social interactions and situations a design might engage or support.

-We will provide large sheets of paper.
-Divide a large sheet of paper into 32 squares, each approximately 2in by 2in.
+Divide a large sheet of paper into 32 squares (or take two sheets of paper with 16 squares on each), each approximately 2in by 2in.
 Sketch your ideas, one in each square.
 Each idea should be either a quick doodle with a caption or a one-sentence idea.
 A person familiar with your project but not in your group should be able to understand the idea each sketch conveys.

 The goal is to begin exploring the space of possibilities, not attempting to polish some particular possibility.
 Focus on the quantity of ideas, not the quality of any one idea.
 You may include ideas from existing products.
 No two ideas should be alike.
 When you get stuck, find a context to inspire new ideas.

 Given a space of possible directions, your project needs to begin to gather information on how to generate and consider ideas.
-Following up on the above, additionally brainstorm:
+While brainstorming design ideas consider the following in your design:

-- People: types of people you might work with to learn more.
+People: the user group you have decided to focus on.
+Also include other types of people you might work with.
-- Foci: potential foci you might apply in your learning.
+Foci: potential foci you might apply in your learning.

 ### Submission

-At the end of section, capture and submit an image of your brainstorm.
+For the submission, capture and submit a legible image of your brainstorm.

 Submit via Canvas here:

 {% if page.link_project_2a != nil %}<{{ page.link_project_2a }}>{% else %}`Link to be added`{% endif %}

-You will be able to take your paper with you, and you should continue brainstorming throughout your project.

 ### Grading

-This milestone will be graded on a scale of __3 points__ based on participation in generating ideas during the brainstorming exercise.
+This milestone will be graded on a scale of __3 points__ based on the ideas generated.

 <a name="design_research_plan"></a>